paulodiovani/blog.diovani.com/technology/_posts/2025-06-13-configuring-neovim-011-lsp.md

 ![lsp-json-rpc](/assets/media/2025-06-13-configuring-neovim-011-lsp/lsp-json-rpc.png)

 Of course, the language server must have been installed first, but this can be handled automatically by editor plugins.
 Some popular Language Servers are `typescript-language-server` (Typescript/JavaScript), `solargraph` (Ruby), `rust-analyzer` (Rust), and `pyright`(Python), just to mention some.
+Once installed, the editor or plugin will start the server on demand.

 More details on how LSP works can be read in the [LSP overview page].